 Most people believe that if they see a raccoon out during the day that it has to have rabies, because raccoons are nocturnal creatures.
 While the continued presence of raccoons in your area ought to be resolved, not each raccoon out during the day has rabies.
 Rabies tends to make a raccoon very ill, and many don’t get the chance to ramble around until they perish.

 If you have raccoons living In your home, there is not much you can do alone to get rid of them without damaging your home.
-Any damage from pests in your home.
+Any damage from pests in your home should be handled by Wildlife Control Waco Tx.
 This means that they will remove a raccoon’s nest along with any feces or stains caused by the raccoons.